 Academy Awards Records – Kathryn Bigelow

-In 2010, Kathryn Bigelow became the first female filmmaker to win the Best Director award for her war movie “The Hurt Locker” (beating also her ex-husband James Cameron nominated for Avatar).
-After her win, no women received a nomination again for Best Director until this year, with Greta Gerwig nominated for her debut behind the camera with “Lady Bird“.
+In 2010, Kathryn Bigelow became the first female filmmaker to win the Best Director award for her war movie “The Hurt Locker” (beating also her ex-husband James Cameron nominated for “Avatar”).
+After her win, no women received a nomination again for Best Director until last year, with Greta Gerwig nominated for her debut behind the camera with “Lady Bird.”

 Academy Awards Records – Meryl Streep

-The actress (three-time winner) holds the record for most acting nominations (and, if you think about it, for most losses 🙂 ), reaching her 21st this year for her role in Steven Spielberg’s “The Post“.
-In the last 18 years, she has been nominated on average every other year.
+The actress (three-time winner) holds the record for most acting nominations (and, if you think about it, for most losses 🙂 ), reaching her 21st last year for her role in Steven Spielberg’s “The Post.”
+In the last 19 years, she has been nominated on average every other year.
 Katharine Hepburn and Jack Nicholson follow her with “only” 12 nominations.

 Academy Awards Records – Edith Head